silkenweb/silkenweb/tutorial/src/simple-counter.md

 {{#rustdoc_include ../counter/src/main.rs:body}}
 ```

-This code defines a counter app and `mount`s it on the page.
+This code defines a counter app and mounts it on the page using the `mount` function.

 Next we'll define the actual counter app.
 We do this in a library crate under `tutorial/common`, as we'll reuse the counter in more complex examples: